-Putting Text, Numbers, and Formulas into Cells
+Putting Text, Numbers, and Formulas in Cells

-You build a workbook, or spreadsheet, by entering text labels, numbers, and formulas into the cells that comprise a workbook.
+You build a workbook, or spreadsheet, by entering text labels, numbers, and formulas in the cells that comprise a workbook.
 The following list details these items:

-- ◆ Text labels include letters and numbers that you don't want to use in calculations.
-For example, your name, some budget expense description, and a telephone number are all examples of text labels.
-None of these pieces of information is used in calculations. - ◆ Numbers, or values, are bits of data that you may want to later use in a calculation.
-For example, the actual amount that you budgeted for some expense will always be a number or value. - ◆ Formulas are also entered into worksheet cells.
-For example, if you enter =2+2 into a cell, Excel doesn't display the formula.
+- >> Text labels include letters and numbers that you don't want to use in calculations.
+Your name, some budget expense description, and a telephone number are examples of text labels.
+None of these pieces of information is used in calculations. - >> Numbers, or values, are bits of data that you may want to use later in a calculation.
+The actual amount that you budgeted for some expense, for example, will always be a number or value.

+Formulas are also entered into worksheet cells.
+If you enter =2+2 into a cell, Excel doesn't display the formula.
 Rather, it calculates the formula result and displays that.
 The formula is what is actually stored in the cell, but the formula result is displayed.